cvrebeatsaber/Documentation/README.md

 Q: I'm certain I typed the PIN in correctly, I had just obtained a new PIN from the website, and just finished a song in `No Fail`, yet I still go the `Submitting Score...` and it eventually went away.
 Did my score ever upload?

 A: No. If this happens and you are _certain_ that you typed in a **new** PIN that you had _just_ gotten from the website, please DM Sc2ad#8836 on Discord.
-You will need to send your `Logs/CVREBeatSaberPlugin/_latest.txt` from your Beat Saber directory, but your score may be saved.
+You will need to send your `packet.tmp` from your Beat Saber directory, but your score may be saved.

 Q: I am a team captain and I want to remove someone from my team.